ccchowww/archery-store/README.md

-### Learning to build a responsive, single-page web app with a hopefully intuitive UI.
+### Learning to build a responsive, single-page web app with an intuitive UI.